rajeshark/discoverdollar-devops-assignment/README.md

 5)install git for cloning
 sudo apt install -y git

-# step 5 after the above sofware install next github repo clone into ec2 beacse first time we do docker images and run manually then later ci/cd will deploy continously .
+# step 5 after the above sofware install next github repo clone into ec2 beacse first time we do build docker images and run containers manually then later ci/cd will deploy continously .

 create one project folder in ec2 then clone github repo to the folder using mkdir -p ~/deploy/dd-mean